aristocratos/btop/README.md

    Notice!
 Only use "sudo" when installing to a NON user owned directory.

-5. **(Optional/Required for Intel GPU support) Set extended capabilities or suid bit to btop**
+5. **(Optional/Required for Intel GPU support and CPU wattage) Set extended capabilities or suid bit to btop**

    No need for `sudo` to enable signal sending to any process and to prevent /proc read permissions problems on some systems.

-   Also required for Intel GPU monitoring.
+   Also required for Intel GPU monitoring and CPU wattage monitoring.

    Run after make install and use same PREFIX if any was used at install.